 So, reviewing the navigation and speed of the contact centre’s knowledge management system is a useful activity, as Carolyn Blunt concludes: “these things need to be addressed in the first instance.”

 4. Inform Customers of Promotions and Incentives

-While this won’t work when handling a tough query, as it may look as though the advisor is side-tracking, this will certainly provide an advisor with enough material to fill dead air, while also promoting the company.
+While this won’t work when handling a tough query, as it may look as though the advisor is side-tracking, this will certainly provide an advisor with enough material to fill dead air time, while also promoting the company.

 So, this can be a useful when waiting for slow systems.
 But an advisor must be careful when choosing which customer to give this information to.